benGigaTech/python-grc-b/README.md

    - Symptoms: 400 Bad Request - The CSRF token is missing
    - Solution: Ensure forms include the csrf_token field

+5. **Email notification issues**:
+   - Symptoms: No emails being sent for task notifications
+   - Solution: Check mail server configuration in config.py and ensure the scheduler is running

 ## Environment Variables

 The application can be configured using the following environment variables: